lewishowles/howles.dev/README.md

 ## Room for improvement

 - In a full-fledge project, I would like to have a `form-wrapper` type component.
 This would handle the form interaction, field models, validation, and generating a proper error summary above the form.
 - API interaction is very basic.
-In a full-fledged project, I would create an `API` class, combined with a more full-fledge `use-api` composable, which handled the various different types of API call, and made it possible to easily mock any individual API method during testing.
+In a full-fledged project, I would create an `API` class, combined with a more full-fledge `use-api` composable, which would handle the various different types of API call, and make it possible to easily mock any individual API method during unit testing.